Give us a Call

 Communicative Disorders Assistant

-Sarah is a driven and compassionate Communicative Disorders Assistant, who has over 8 years experience providing speech, language and behaviour therapy to children and their families.
-In addition to the CDA graduate certificate, Sarah also holds an Honours Bachelor of Science degree, from the University of Toronto, with a focus on psychology, linguistics, and child development.
+Sarah is a driven and compassionate Communicative Disorders Assistant who has over 8 years of experience providing speech, language, and behaviour therapy to children and their families.
+In addition to the CDA graduate certificate, Sarah also holds an Honours Bachelor of Science degree from the University of Toronto, with a focus on psychology, linguistics, and child development.

 Sidiqua Mavani